AntiCope/anticope.ml/pages/MeteorFAQ.md

   Meteor Client doesn't have any new chunk detection modules.
 There is however [an addon](https://github.com/AntiCope/meteor-rejects) that uses fluids to detect new chunks.
 This method is less reliable.

-  There is no module or addon for the [nocom](https://github.com/nerdsinspace/nocom-explanation#readme) exploit yet.
+  There is no module or addon for the [nocom](https://github.com/nerdsinspace/nocom-explanation#readme) exploit as it only works on paper 1.12.
 </details>

 ## Why can't I talk in the Meteor Discord?